blue dumpster truck

 • All contents dumped at a transfer station will be held at said location for a short time, where materials are typically sorted for their final destination.
 Contents are then transported to either a landfill or incineration facility via big rig trucks.

-• Certain transfer stations are known as material recovery facilities, where recyclable contents are sorted from piles of refuse via magnetic machinery.
-Recovery facilities also employ separation technology to sort ferrous from non-ferrous metals.
+• There are some transfer stations that are called material recovery facilities.
+Recyclables are sorted here using magnetic machinery.
+Recovery facilities also employ separation technology to sort ferrous from nonferrous metals.
 With robotic arms, machines can somewhat compensate for the lack of human responsibility when it comes to recycling.

 • At landfills, incoming trash is dumped into an open cell, where the contents are then pressed down with compacting machines.
 This reduces considerable amounts of bulk from the trash and frees up space within the cell for further loads of incoming trash.